Aquadag: Other uses

-Aside from its use in the production of CRTs, Aquadag is used in many types of high-voltage lab apparatus where a conductive coating is needed on an insulating surface.
+Aside from its use in the production of CRTs, Aquadag is used in many types of high-voltage laboratory apparatus where a conductive coating is needed on an insulating surface.
 The surfaces of some metals (most notably aluminum) can develop nonconductive oxide layers, which tend to disrupt the electrostatic field produced around the surface of the metal when used as an electrode.
 Aquadag is not subject to such effects and provides a completely uniform equipotential surface for electrostatics.

 Producers of continuous filament fiberglass will coat their product with Aquadag when a conductive property is required.

 Aquadag was also used in the production of some copper oxide rectifiers, to help make the ohmic connections to their counterelectrodes.

 Other dags

 There are also deflocculated graphite products dispersed in liquids other than water.
 Acheson has extended the use of the dag brandname to non-graphite products, e.g., the copper-based Electrodag 437 conductive paint.